millsjn/dev-user-guide-in-md/dev-document.md

 `GRANT SELECT, UPDATE, DELETE, INSERT ON TABLE schema_name.table_name to "IAM:first_name.last_name.project_code";`

+**Note**: In the above code example replace schma_name with the pr_ or tr_ schema assigned to your workspace and replace table_name with the name of the table on which you want to grant access.
+Also, in `"IAM:first_name.last_name.project_code"` update `first_name.last_name.project_code` with the user name to whom you want to grant access to.

+If you have any questions, please reach out to us at [support@coleridgeinitiative.org](mailto:support@coleridgeinitiative.org)

+### Connecting to a databse through a statistical program using an ODBC connection

 All data is stored under schemas in the projects database.